 How to prevent the cheesecakes from sinking in the middle?

 Sinking in the middle can be caused by multiple reasons.
 One of the biggest causes is from overmixing your filling.
 Try not to whip too much air into the cheesecakes.
 When too much air is incorporated into the filling, the cheesecakes will rise quickly when baking and then fall causing the middle to sink.
 Ideally, if using a stand mixer, use a paddle attachment for the filling instead of the whisk attachment to reduce the amount of air when mixing.

 The second reason this happens is related to the first.
 Make sure your ingredients are room temperature so that you don't have to overmix the cream cheese to get it to soften.
 This will incorporate too much air in the mixture and will cause the cheesecake to sink.

 One additional ingredient that can help provide more structure to the cheesecake and prevent sinking is a little bit of flour.
-I didn’t include it in this recipe but if you are still having trouble with sinking middles, try adding 1 tbsp of flour to the filling.
+I didn't include it in this recipe but if you are still having trouble with sinking middles, try adding 1 tablespoon of flour to the filling.

 How to tell when they are done

 To test for doneness toward the end of cooking, simply wiggle the pan slightly.
 If the mini chocolate cheesecakes jiggle slightly only in the center but the edges are set, then your cheesecakes are likely done.
 If they jiggle in more than the center or jiggle a lot in the center, then give them another couple minutes in the oven.

 These will keep well in the refrigerator for about 5 days if they are stored in an airtight container.
 Another great thing about these is that they can be made ahead and then easily frozen.
 Place the fully cooled cheesecakes in a ziptop bag or airtight container in a single layer and place in the freezer.
 Defrost them overnight in the refrigerator and then top with the whipped cream before serving.
 They will keep well in the freezer for up to 3 months if stored properly.